Collective Creation of Intimacy: Exploring the Cosplay Commission Practice within the Otome Game Community in China: Findings

-Many customers view cos-commission as an extension of the emotional companionship they experience within the game, fulfilling a desire for physical or more intimate interactions that the game itself cannot provide.
-As P2 explained, \textit{"He (the virtual character) is so perfect.
+\paragraph{Emotional Motivator} Many customers view cos-commission as a continuation of the in-game emotional satisfaction.
+For example, P2 told us, \textit{``He (the virtual character) is so perfect.
 Over time, I developed a desire to touch him, even though it was impossible.
-I want to hug him, hold his hands, and wish I could meet him in real life."}
+I want to hug him, hold his hands, and wish I could meet him in real life.''} Through cos-commission, they form an opportunity to have physiological or closer communications that virtual worlds can not offer.

-For some customers dealing with mental health challenges, cos-commission offers a form of self-validation and emotional support that may be absent in their daily lives.
-For example, P9 described cos-commission as a means of emotional healing, stating, \textit{"I wish I could get someone who resembles my lover to play him in real life.
-It would be a reward for me."} Another participant, P2, viewed cos-commission as a form of self-affirmation, explaining, \textit{"I want to verify through cos-commission that I have the ability to love and communicate."}

-Before cos-commission, customers often had extensive experience playing Otome games, and some of them perceived the characters in the games as their "dream lovers".
-Cos-commission, which allows them to have physical interactions with their dream lovers, represents an effort to turn these digital relationships into real romance.
+Others struggling with mental health find cos-commission a source of emotional recovery and support otherwise missing from their lives.
+For example, P9 described cos-commission as the road to recovery: \textit{``I wish I could get someone who resembles my lover to play him in real life.
+It would be a reward for me."} Another participant, P2, in contrast, took cos-commission to be an act of introspection: \textit{"I want to verify through cos-commission that I have the ability to love and communicate.''} Despite that there is no concrete interaction rule, the positive impact of cos-commission to mental health should not be ignored.
+Many customers who have extensive experience in Otome games or cos-commissions reported having their own favorite character.
+Cos-commission allows them to have physical contact with their "dream lover" as part of an attempt to turn digital connections into real ones.